Skip to content

 The best HR solution for your business depends on the nature of the workforce, scope of services, cost structure and budgeting, control and management, and scalability and flexibility.

-A PEO charges either a percentage of the company’s total payroll, usually between 2% and 12%, or a fixed PEPM (Per-Employee-Per-Month) fee.
-This pricing model is scalable and includes services such as benefits administration.
-Employee leasing involves a higher per-employee markup, particularly for short-term placements.
-This becomes more expensive for businesses that require long-term staffing solutions.
+A PEO charges either 2% to 12% of total payroll or a fixed PEPM (Per-Employee-Per-Month) fee, with benefits administration included.
+Employee leasing carries a higher per-employee markup, especially for short-term placements, and becomes more expensive for businesses that need long-term staffing.

-The outsourcing model is the right HR solution for businesses that do not require full control over administrative functions such as payroll, benefits, and compliance.
-The employee leasing model is more suitable for businesses that prioritize quick access to talent and are comfortable with the leasing agency holding legal control over the leased workers.
+PEO is the right fit for businesses that don't need full control over payroll, benefits, and compliance administration.
+Employee leasing suits businesses that want quick access to talent and are comfortable with the leasing agency holding legal control over the workers placed with them.

 What are the alternatives to PEO and employee leasing?